tltjr/tltjr.github.com/_posts/2012-11-05-one-week-on-kickstarter.md

 ![Wish Tweet](/img/hansel.png "Tweet")

-That tweet happened while I was sleeping and I was treated to a full inbox when I woke up.
+That tweet happened while I was sleeping and I was treated to a full inbox new pledges when I woke up.

 The Bad
 -------